spyoungtech/pyclip/README.md

 ### Windows

-- On Windows, the `pywin32` package is required.
+- On Windows, the `pywin32` package is installed as a requirement.
 - On Windows, additional clipboard formats are supported, including copying from a file (like if you right-click copy from File Explorer)